ESG Information

 Family Responsible Company (Efr) management model: Equal Oportunities

-11 Welfare and Quality of Work Life Policies Management and Sustainability Report - 5.2.3 Conciliation and professional development; 5.2.8 Benefits.
+11 Welfare and Quality of Work Life Policies Management and Sustainability Report -7 Human talent management

 Family Responsible Company (Efr) management model